Void604/Void604/README.md

 Designed and developed an app to track and report crime incidents for better community safety.

 ### Other projects:
-Various other projects that I have developed including single page HTML and CSS pages, a 3D solar system, and many more to come in the future.
+Various other projects that I have developed including single page HTML and CSS pages, a 3D solar system,A secure user login and signup page for patient and doctors, and many more to come in the future.

 ---